 Occupational injuries and illnesses also produce a variety of social consequences.
 Injuries caused by accidents and work-related ill health can lead to temporary or permanent incapacity to work.
 According to the ad hoc module of the 1999 Labour Force Survey (LFS), about 5% of victims who have recovered from an accident at work cannot return to the same job.
-The results of the 2002 LFS showed that about 0.9% of all 16- to 64-year-olds in the EU-15 Member States had a long-standing health problem or disability which, in their judgment, was due to an accident at work.
-This means that there were about 2.3 million people in the EU-15 Member States with health problems caused by an accident.
-Restricted opportunities to work often influence not only vocational functions but also psychological and behavioural responses and, in turn, lead to social exclusion, which has repercussions at many levels and adds to the costs for social security systems.
-The social dimension of the problem is also linked to the fact that some groups, such as temporary workers, immigrants, disabled and young and old workers, are at greater risk of suffering from poor health and safety conditions at work.
-Failing to ensure that these sensitive groups benefit in the same and equal way from the right to a safe and healthy work environment puts at risk the EU's aim of social cohesion.
+Restricted opportunities to work often influence vocational functions and psychological and behavioural responses leading to social exclusion, which has repercussions at many levels and adds to the costs for social security systems.
+Moreover some groups, such as temporary workers, immigrants, disabled and young and old workers are at greater risk of suffering from poor health and safety conditions at work.